BitcoinDesign/Guide/guide/payments/introduction.md

 ### [Transaction privacy]({{ '/guide/payments/privacy/' | relative_url }})

-An overview of how to help users maintain their financial privacy while using Bitcoin.
+An overview of how to help users maintain transaction privacy with Bitcoin.

 ---